 Adrian Goretzki, LL.M.
-Founder, President of the Foundation

-From 2010 to 2018, served as leader of the Polish Association for Patients with Primary Immunodeficiencies 'Immunoprotect' and was a member of the executive board of the international umbrella association, the International Patient

-Organization for Primary Immunodeficiencies (IPOPI).
-For his successful patient advocacy, Goretzki was given the Luciano Vassali Award in 2014, the University of Silesia Rector's Award in 2020, RARE Champion of Hope in 2022 and The EURORDIS Black Pearl Award 2023.
+Founder, President of the Foundation From 2010 to 2018, served as leader of the Polish Association for Patients with Primary Immunodeficiencies 'Immunoprotect' and was a former member of the executive board of the international umbrella association, the International Patient Organization for Primary Immunodeficiencies (IPOPI).
+For his successful patient advocacy, Goretzki was given the Luciano Vassali Award in 2014, the University of Silesia Rector's Award in 2020 and RARE Champion of Hope in 2022.
 In 2021, he was shortlisted for the EURORDIS Patient Advocacy Award in 2021.
 Professional lawyer, advisor, and keynote speaker.
 Fascinated with opportunities given by new technologies in the field of education.

-Bernadeta Prandzioch-Goretzki, M.Psy, B.Ed Vice-President of the Foundation of life in patients with rare diseases.
+Bernadeta Prandzioch-Goretzki, M.Psy, B.Ed Vice-President of the Foundation Psychologist experienced in working with patients with rare diseases, active in this area since 2014.
+At the Institute, she is responsible for the scientific part of our job, focusing on coordinating studies and reports.
+Researching the area of quality of life in patients with rare diseases.
 Author of the handbook for patients with primary immunodeficiencies, The Fullness of Life.
-Successful TEDx speaker (400k views on YouTube), author of many scientific publications and articles popularizing psychological knowledge, and participant in international conferences.
+Successful TEDx speaker (nearly 400k views on YouTube), author of many scientific publications and articles popularizing psychological knowledge, and participant in international conferences.
+Support us and join those for whom rare means exceptional, not unimportant.